Prior to 1800 in New Zealand

 The first humans are thought to have arrived in New Zealand from Polynesia some time around 1300 AD.
 The people, who later became known as Māori, eventually travelled to almost every part of the country.
 Their arrival had a significant impact on the local fauna, particularly the flightless birds such as moa.

 The first recorded sighting of New Zealand by a European was by a crew-member of Abel Tasman's ship in 1642, although no landing took place.
 Some of the crew were killed in Golden Bay and there was no other contact with local Māori.
 Tasman only visited and mapped the north and north-west coast of the South Island and part of the west coast of the North Island and remained unaware of the insularity of New Zealand.

-The next known visit by Europeans was in 1769 when James Cook arrives.
+The next known visit by Europeans was in 1769 when James Cook arrived.
 Cook circumnavigated the country mapping the majority of both islands and making only two erroneous assumptions, Banks Island (Peninsula) and South Cape (Stewart Island).
-Cook had numerous meetings with Māori, helped by having aboard a Tahitian, Tupaia, whose language has many similarities with that of the Māori.
-Cook returned on his second voyage in 1773 and late 1774, and on his third voyage in 1777.
-Although relations with Māori were generally friendly, with of course many misunderstandings on both sides, on one occasion a number of his crew were killed and eaten.
+Cook had numerous meetings with Māori, helped by having aboard a Tahitian, Tupaia, whose language has many similarities with te reo Māori.
+Cook returned in 1773 and late 1774, and on his third voyage in 1777.
+Although relations with Māori were generally friendly, albeit with misunderstandings on both sides, on one occasion a number of his crew were killed and eaten.